-Can I stay on after the trek?
+Can I stay on after the adventure?

 Yes, you can extend your stay to explore more of Tasmania.
 These arrangements would need to be made by you and would be at your own cost.
-We are happy to discuss post-trek ideas with you.
+We are happy to discuss post-adventure ideas with you.

 What is the accommodation like in Launceston?

 The accommodation in Launceston is a comfortable and clean four-star hotel and will be on a twin-share accommodation basis.
 If you would like to book your own room, please let us know when you book, but there will be an additional cost.
-If the group size is an odd number, there will be no additional cost if you end up in your own room.
+However, if the group size is an odd number, there will be no additional cost if you end up in your own room.

 What is the accommodation and food like on the track?